tom-haines/dex/Documentation/using-dex.md

 - id: example-app
   secret: example-app-secret
   name: 'Example App'
   # Where the app will be running.
+Refer section below regarding RedirectURLs and wilcard subdomains.
   redirectURIs:
   - 'http://127.0.0.1:5555/callback'
 ```